Management's Discussion and Analysis of Financial Condition and Results of Operations

 Costs on outsourcing contracts are charged to expense as incurred.
 However, direct costs incurred related to the inception of an outsourcing contract (principally initial customer setup) are deferred and charged to expense over the initial contract term.
 In addition, the costs of equipment and software, some of which are internally developed, are capitalized and depreciated over the shorter of their life or the initial contract term.

-Recoverability of outsourcing assets is subject to various business risks, including the timely completion and ultimate cost of the outsourcing solution, and realization of expected profitability of existing outsourcing contracts.
+Recoverability of outsourcing assets is subject to various business risks.
 Quarterly, the company compares the carrying value of the outsourcing assets with the undiscounted future cash flows expected to be generated by the outsourcing assets to determine if the assets are impaired.
 If impaired, the outsourcing assets are reduced to an estimated fair value on a discounted cash flow approach.
 The company prepares its cash flow estimates based on assumptions that it believes to be reasonable but are also inherently uncertain.
 Actual future cash flows could differ from these estimates.